Hala-INTJ/Surfs_Up/README.md

 | :---: | :---: |
 | ![](https://github.com/Hala-INTJ/Surfs_Up/blob/main/June%20Precipitation.png) | ![](https://github.com/Hala-INTJ/Surfs_Up/blob/main/Dec%20Precipitation.png) |

-Since this doesn't given enough information, further analysis was done to determine how many days in each month there was rainfall more than the 75th percentile.
+The precipitation analysis reveals a large difference between the 75th percentile and the maximum values.
+This indicates that on most days with precipitation, it is light.
+Further analysis was done focusing on the number of days with 'heavy' precipitation -- those above the 75th percentile.

 |  | June  | | December  | |
 | :---: | :---: | :---: | :---: | :---: |